The 14 best Florida beaches for families (updated for 2025)

 Clam Pass Park’s 35 acres of coastal habitat is a great place to spot wildlife (Photo: Naples Marco Island Everglades CVB)

-Stay in style at the Naples Grande Beach Resort, a 474-room property situated on 23 acres with access to three miles of beach.
-The whole family will find ways to have fun here, with a list of amenities that includes three pools (one with a waterslide), complimentary bicycles, an 18-hole championship golf course, 15 tennis courts, a luxe spa, a fitness center, and seven restaurants or bars.
+Stay in style at Naples Grande Beach Resort, situated on 23 acres with access to three miles of beach.
+The whole family will find ways to have fun here, with a list of amenities that includes three pools (one with a waterslide), complimentary bicycles, an 18-hole golf course, 15 tennis courts, a luxe spa, and multiple restaurants and bars.

 10. Manatee Public Beach